-G. Developments which involve the ongoing use of private vehicles are likely to cause adverse impacts on the sustainable transport network and undermine the car-free policy aims to reduce congestion and vehicle emissions.
-Planning applications for developments involving the ongoing use of a private vehicle(s) - regardless of whether parking is provided in line with policy T3 - will only be approved where:

-- clear and compelling evidence is provided to demonstrate that use of a vehicle(s) is essential for the use to function effectively (e.g. Use Class B8 storage and distribution uses); - (ii) the applicant can demonstrate that the transport impacts of the development have been satisfactorily mitigated, including consideration of potential for obstruction of the public realm and sustainable transport infrastructure: - (iii) it can be demonstrated that the use of private vehicles has been minimised;and - (iv) opportunities for using more sustainable alternative modes of transport are maximised as part of the design of a proposal. - 7.11 The Local Plan promotes sustainable transport choices in order to mitigate the impact of developments on the environment, improve air quality, reduce health impacts, respond to congestion affecting roads and public transport, and promote healthier lifestyles.
-Walking is a priority mode of transport; development proposals must be designed from the outset to facilitate walking to and from the development, in line with the Council's Inclusive Landscape Design and Streetbook SPDs. - 7.12 Shared space (single space) is a design approach which aims to declutter the public realm through the removal of features such as kerbs, road surface markings, designated crossing places and traffic signs.
+- G. Developments which involve the ongoing use of private vehicles are likely to cause adverse impacts on the sustainable transport network and undermine the car-free policy aims to reduce congestion and vehicle emissions.
+Planning applications for developments involving the ongoing use of a private vehicle(s) regardless of whether parking is provided in line with Policy T3 will only be approved where: - clear and compelling evidence is provided to demonstrate that use of a vehicle(s) is essential for the use to function effectively (e.g. Use Class B8 storage and distribution uses); - (ii) the applicant can demonstrate that the transport impacts of the development have been satisfactorily mitigated, including consideration of potential for obstruction of the public realm and sustainable transport infrastructure; - (iii) it can be demonstrated that the use of private vehicles has been minimised; and - (iv) opportunities for using more sustainable alternative modes of transport are maximised as part of the design of a proposal. - 7.12 The Local Plan promotes sustainable transport choices in order to mitigate the impact of developments on the environment, improve air quality, reduce health impacts, respond to congestion affecting roads and public transport, and promote healthier lifestyles.
+Walking is a priority mode of transport; development proposals must be designed from the outset to facilitate walking to and from the development, in line with the Council's Inclusive Landscape Design and Streetbook SPDs, as well as the Mayor's Transport Strategy48 and TfL's Healthy Streets Indicators49. - 7.13 Shared space (single space) is a design approach which aims to declutter the public realm through the removal of features such as kerbs, road surface markings, designated crossing places and traffic signs.
 While they can lead to sustainable transport benefits, through the reduction of vehicle trips and increases in pedestrian and cycle usage, they can involve the use of single surfaces, which have inherent safety issues.
 Single surfaces are particularly detrimental to vulnerable pedestrians such as visually, hearing and cognitively impaired people, who can find shared space schemes dangerous and difficult to navigate.
 Therefore, the use of single surface shared space, which involves the removal of kerbs, will be resisted.
 Shared space must deliver logical, legible, inclusive and safe environments, informed by a contextual appraisal.
-Kerbs must be a minimum height of 60mm. - 7.13 Pedestrian crossings must be designed to be convenient, accessible and inclusive for people to use, and must have regard to desire lines.
-Staggered, long and complex crossing are considered unsuitable.
+Kerbs must be a minimum height of 60mm. - 7.14 Pedestrian crossings must be designed to be convenient, accessible and inclusive for people to use, and must have regard to desire lines.
+Staggered, long and complex crossings are considered unsuitable.
 This also includes avoiding the use of guard railing wherever appropriate.
-Road junctions must be designed to cater for the ease of crossing by all users. - 7.14 As a borough on the edge of central London with a relatively flat topography, there is scope to improve cycle ridership levels in Islington.
-This could include road safety improvements such as vehicle/cycle segregation and the promotion of quiet and cleaner routes for walking and cycling.
-The Council will ensure that new development contributes effectively to enabling the borough's cycling potential to be met, in a way that meets the needs of all residents and visitors.
-The Streetbook SPD provides further guidance. - 7.15 The Council supports cycling infrastructure improvements that adhere to guiding principles and achieve the good design outcomes set out in the London Cycling Design Standards.
-TfL's Strategic Cycling Analysis 2017 identified Kentish Town to Wood Green via Archway going up Junction Road, and Camden Town to Tottenham Hale via Nag's Head on Seven Sisters Road as two of their top priority cycling connection routes with the greatest potential to serve people who currently cycle, and to enable more people to cycle in the borough.
-In January 2018, the Mayor of London announced the development of the Camden to Tottenham Hale cycle route.
-Islington will continue to collaborate with TfL to design and deliver this new route, and to progress the Kentish Town to Wood Green route.
-New developments must not preclude the delivery of cycle infrastructure improvements, particularly along corridors identified as part of TfL's Strategic Cycle Network or which have the potential to feed this network.
+Road junctions must be designed to cater for the ease of crossing by all users.